When will construction start?

 We recognise the need to minimise noise to neighbours and have incorporated noise reduction measures into the design.

-Why is this investment necessary?
+Why was this investment necessary?

 The new facilities will enable the College to be at the forefront of sports science teaching in Hertfordshire and meet the increasing need for higher qualifications in STEM / technology-related roles.
 The facility will make a significant contribution to the local health agenda and provide significantly enhanced opportunities for increasing access to higher level qualifications and positive progression for students.